milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/location/index.html.md

 Yahoo may collect location information from content you provide including attachments, photos, videos and other information Locations You Entered
 Yahoo may collect locations that you searched for in certain brands, websites, apps, advertising services, products, services or technologies (“Services”) (such as Search and Maps).
-Locations added by you through the Location Settings page are also collected by Yahoo.
 You may be asked to provide a location such as postal code.
 Yahoo may use this information to provide a starting point for location-aware Services.
 IP Address
 Yahoo may use your IP address to derive information about where your device is generally located.
 Please refer to IP Address for more information.